gofynd/fdk-client-swift/documentation/platform/CART.md

 | body | PlatformAddress | yes | Request body |

-Create and add a new user address for cart checkout.
+Use this API to add an address to an account.

 *Returned Response:*